 Economies of scope may also make it more efficient for these public sector agencies to provide incremental data (that has some value-added component involving data manipulation, or additional data collection that provides a private benefit to the user), as the same inputs are often required.
 This data may not have any private sector competitors for provision.
 The charting of mineral deposits on a map could be considered incremental data, as it has been processed in a way that makes it easier for a user to view.

 Pricing incremental data above marginal cost recognises that the benefits are distributed differently to raw data (that is, there are greater private benefits).
-Cost recovery pricing (where the beneficiary of the value-added data product pays for its usage) can enhance economic efficiency by ensuring that users recognise the costs associated with value-added production, relative to the private benefits that are gained from government data.
+Cost-recovery pricing (where the beneficiary of the value-added data product pays for its usage) can enhance economic efficiency by ensuring that users recognise the costs associated with value-added production, relative to the private benefits that are gained from government data.
 That is, while free provision or (at the most) short-run marginal cost pricing holds for raw data given its public good characteristics, it is may be desirable for value-added data to be priced to recover the costs of the value-adding.

 A situation where this approach may need to be considered further is where government departments (as users of data) are required to pay other government departments to access data and negotiate contracts for use, creating unnecessary bureaucracy and costs without generating additional government revenue.